Platform for District 3 Livingston Parish Council candidate Shannon Sloan promotes protection of citizen rights

 She acknowledges that Livingston Parish faces challenges over drainage issues and road repair, but she said the rights of the individual must remain the top priority.

 The current council term ushered nine new members to dais.
-Sloan believes the current council have brought an improvement in comparison to the previous member, but they still have a long way to go.
+Sloan believes the current council members have brought an improvement in comparison to the previous seat holders, but they still have a long way to go.

 “There are still a couple of people who seem to be stuck on doing things the way they want or the way their friends want it,” she said.
 “They’re stuck on the idea that things have always been done a certain way and should stay that way.”